How does Northern Parade Schools know if children need extra help?

 As a school we have a very positive approach to all types of behaviour with a clear reward and sanction system that is followed by all staff and pupils.
 If a child has behavioural difficulties a Pastoral Support Plan (PSP) is written alongside the child and Parents to identify the specific issues, put relevant support in place and set targets.

 After any behaviour incident we expect the child to reflect on their behaviour with an adult.
 This helps to identify why the incident happened and what the child needs to do differently next time to change and improve their behaviour.
 Attendance of every child is monitored on a daily basis by the Admin department.
-Lateness and absence are recorded and reported upon to the Associate Headteachers.
+Lateness and absence are recorded and reported upon to the Senior Assistant Headteacher.
 Good attendance is actively encouraged throughout the school and rewarded on a termly basis as is improvement in attendance.
-Families who struggle with attendance and lateness are urged to contact the Inclusion Manager who can advise on strategies and contact outside agencies who could offer at home support.
+Families who struggle with attendance and lateness are urged to contact the Inclusion Manager or SENCo who can advise on strategies and contact outside agencies who could offer at home support.

 What should I do if I feel that the School Offer is not being delivered or is not meeting my child’s needs?

 Your first point of contact would be your child’s classteacher to share your concerns.
-You could also arrange to meet Mrs Elliott our Inclusion Manager and or our associate Head of Infants Mrs Smith, Head of Juniors Mr Walton.
+You could also arrange to meet Mrs Elliott our Inclusion Manager or Miss Rollings our SENCo.

-You may also want to look at the Inclusion Policy.
-Finally for external support and advice, you may also consider contacting Parent Partnership or the SEN team at Portsmouth City Council (PCC).
+You may also want to look at the SEND Policy and SEND information report.
+Finally for external support and advice, you may also consider contacting Portsmouth Parent Voice or the SEN team at Portsmouth City Council (PCC).
 Our Inclusion Manager can provide contact details for these organisations and they are also available in the useful links section.

 Who should I contact if I am considering whether my child should join Northern Parade Schools?

 Contact the school Admin office to arrange to visit the school.
 Attend one of our open days where you can see the school offer in action.
-Make an appointment with our Inclusion Manager, who would willingly discuss how the school could meet your child’s needs.
+Make an appointment with our Inclusion Manager or SENCo, who would willingly discuss how the school could meet your child’s needs.

 When will the school offer be reviewed?

 This local offer will be reviewed annually to reflect the changing needs of the children who join and are developing in our school.
-Part of this review process will involve contributions from parents.
-All parents of children with SEN are invited to join the Parent Council to help us match our school offer to the needs of their child.
+Part of this review process will involve contributions from parents and parent feedback.